 - Coverage typically only applies to the car your insurance company insures; it doesn't follow you, for instance, when you get behind the wheel of a friend's car.

-Of course, nothing beats regular car maintenance and seasonal driving precautions to make sure you don't end up in dire straits along the side of the road in the first place.
-But it sure can offer comfort to know that, if you've purchased this coverage, when you have to call for help, you may be reimbursed for any covered out-of-pocket expenses.
+Of course, nothing beats regular car maintenance and seasonal driving precautions to make sure you don't end up stranded along the side of the road in the first place.
+However, it can offer comfort to know that if you purchase this coverage, you may be eligible for reimbursement for expenses incurred when you are in need of help.